How to Convert Kindle Books to PDF: 3 Easy Ways

 Table of Contents

 We know Calibre is an open-source eBook manager, but it also works as a Kindle to PDF converter.
 It runs on Windows, Mac, and Linux, and can convert Kindle formats such as AZW, MOBI, and KFX to PDF.
 Before conversion, you can adjust page size, margins, fonts, and other output settings, so it suits readers who want to organize their own library and fine-tune the final PDF layout.
-Here is how to convert Kindle books to PDF via Calibre:
+However, before using Calibre to convert Kindle to PDF, you need to install the DeDRM plugin first, along with the KFX Input plugin if your Kindle book is in KFX format.
+In the following section, I'll show you the full process on Windows 11 and walk you through how to convert Kindle books to PDF with Calibre step by step.

-Download Calibre from the official website and install the version that matches your system.
+Download the latest version of Calibre (9.5.0) from the official website and install the version that matches your system.

 Since most Kindle books are protected by DRM, you'll need the DeDRM plugin to unlock them before converting to PDF.